Check out a free preview of the full Web App Performance course

 [00:01:55]

 So the old version to getEntries is performance .getEntriesByType.
 That's deprecated.
 It's still working, but it's deprecated.
 The properties are name, entryType, startTime, and duration.
-And I know it's still feels still weird, we will show that in code in a minute.
+And I know it's still feels a little weird, we will show that in code in a minute.
 And the new version, instead of getting the entries, we create observers.

 [00:02:22]